 6. Food or drink (coffee/water) is not allowed unless it’s for communion.
 Communion elements are not allowed to be passed from person to person.
 Contact between servers is not allowed.

-7. Congregational singing is heavily discouraged.
+7. Congregational singing is discouraged.
 Humming is suggested as an alternative.
-Wearing masks while humming isn’t required, but implied.
+Wearing masks while humming or singing isn’t required, but implied.
 A single worship leader, from a distance, preferably behind plexiglass or while wearing a mask is suggested.

 8. Donation plates are not allowed to be passed between people.